 Parks & Recreation

-Help us plan for a new county park!
+Help us continue planning for a new county park!

 Sherburne County is developing a master plan to obtain funding for a future park.
 Take a virtual tour of the site!
 The 430-acre potential park property features over a mile of shoreline along Big Elk Lake.
 As we consider what the park could include, we want to hear from you!
-There are several ways for you to weigh in:
+Several have weighed in with their thoughts.

-- Join us Saturday, January 30th for a masked and socially-distanced outdoor open house on Big Elk Lake.
-Visit several stations on the lake where you can view the property and visualize potential park improvements along the shoreline.
-You’ll have the opportunity to talk with County staff and consultants and share your thoughts.
-In order to maximize safety, we encourage you to sign up for a time slot between 11:00 am and 1:00 pm here: https://www.signupgenius.com/go/4090e4aa4ae28a4ff2-bigelk
+- 60 people joined us Saturday, January 30th for a masked and socially-distanced outdoor open house on Big Elk Lake.
+Participants visited several stations on the lake to view the property and visualize potential park improvements.
+Click here to view a summary of input gathered at event.

 For your safety the Sherburne County Parks & Recreation Department encourages you to take advantage of trails and open space in the park to maintain safe social distancing.